graphistry/graphistry-cli/hardware-software.md

 * CUDA driver rated for [NVIDIA RAPIDS](https://rapids.ai/)
 * [Nvidia Docker *native* runtime](https://github.com/NVIDIA/nvidia-docker)  (for after Docker 19.03)
-* [docker-compose 1.20.0+](https://docs.docker.com/release-notes/docker-compose/) (yml file format 3.4+) with default runtime set as nvidia at time of launch
+* [docker-compose 1.20.0+](https://docs.docker.com/release-notes/docker-compose/) (yml file format 3.4+) with default runtime set as `nvidia` at time of launch

+See [Ubuntu 18.04 LTS manual configuration](./docs/ubuntu_18_04_lts_setup.md) and [RHEL 7.6 manual configuration](./rhel_7_6_setup) for an example of setting up Nvidia for containerized use on Linux.
+Marketplace deployments come preconfigured with the latest working drivers and security patches.

 ### User: Root vs. Not, Permissions

 Installing Docker and Nvidia dependencies currently require root user permissions.

-Graphistry can be installed and run as an unprivileged user as long as it have access to docker and the nvidia runtime.
+Graphistry can be installed and run as an unprivileged user as long as it has access to Docker and the Nvidia runtime.

 ### Storage